tolewicz/Surfs_up/README.md

 <img src="https://github.com/tolewicz/surfs_up/blob/master/Images/Fig6.PNG" width="700" height= "250">
 </p>

 Fig. 6.
-Averate year to year weather variation trace for J December (2010-2017)
+Averate year to year weather variation trace for December (2010-2017)

 Investment in ice cream shop on Oahu has low risk due to the weather.
 Even though the average rain precipitation in December is 50% larger than in June the impact of the in December can be mitigated with good weather in June.